QuentinRa/blog.quentinra.dev/info/js/index.md

 </tbody>
 </table>

 As you should have learned by now, you can see the JavaScript inside the console (Web course).
-You can either log using the console (👍) or using popups (👎)
+You can either log/print something using the console (👍) or using popups (👎)

 ```js
 console.log("message")